 Hey, I think I returned that!
 (Filing a claims returned)

 Your current account information may be viewed online.
 Staley Library takes care to ensure your account is accurate.

-- Items are only checked out to patrons with proper, valid identification (a Millikin University ID, a Staley Library card, or other valid I-Share library card).
+- Items are only checked out to patrons with proper, valid identification (a Millikin University ID, a Staley Library card, other valid I-Share library card, or other photo ID).

 - Items will not be checked out to a second party in a first party's name without proper permission.

 - Materials are retrieved from the locked book return each morning and from the secured book returns at the Circulation/Reserves desk throughout the day.

 - Trained staff members scan each item's unique barcode into our automated database.

 - The item is then automatically and immediately removed from your account.

 - To ensure accuracy, each item's barcode is scanned a second time, before the item is re-shelved.

 - Do not loan items checked out to your account to another party (you will be held responsible for any lost items).